Safe and Cool Summer Activities for Preschoolers

 Materials like toys, puppets, nature books and magazines, stuffed animals, and aquariums can help bring nature themes to life.
 You can also provide items like bug catchers and binoculars for hands-on activities.

-You can also consider setting up a pretend beach with sand, shells, and other ocean-related items, organizing an outdoor scavenger hunt to help children spot different plants, or reading stories about animals and discussing their characteristics.
+Consider setting up a pretend beach with sand, shells, and other ocean-related items, organizing an outdoor scavenger hunt to help children spot different plants, or reading stories about animals and discussing their characteristics.

 Number theme